 To me, the strength of this book–as is true for most of Yancey’s writing–is its honesty about doubts, fears, questions, and how religion plays out in a real life.
-I found it to be clear and powerful as he shared his ways of dealing with doubt, faith, temptation, and hypocrisy:
+I found it clear and powerful, as he shared his ways of dealing with doubt, faith, temptation, and hypocrisy:

 “In my spiritual journey as well as in my writing career I have long lingered in the margins, pondering unanswerable questions about the problem of pain, the conundrums of prayer, providence versus free will, and other such matters.
 When I do so, everything becomes fuzzy.
 Looking at Jesus, however, restores clarity.”